Battle of the Alps? Water woes loom amid climate change

 CIPRA’s Schuler suggested that many have become too complacent about the Alps’ bountiful waters — and those days may be over soon.

 “Until now, all the non-Alpine countries — the lowlands — were happy that the Alps have been providing so much: landscape for leisure and sports, ski resorts, and the water as much as everybody needs,” he said.
-“They’ve also been providing from peak electricity and hydropower electricity on demand.”
+“So far, everybody was happy and the Alps delivered.”

-“So far, everybody was happy and the Alps delivered,” Schuler said.
-“In future it will be a battle … about these resources because especially the lack of water can really harm a lot of people.”
+“In future it will be a battle … about these resources because especially the lack of water can really harm a lot of people,” he said.